Pronouns are giving us trouble.

 But not all aspects of personal pronouns are universal.
 Some languages have a “dual” pronoun specifically for two people.
 For instance, in Hawaiian ‘oe means you spoken to one person (singular), ‘oukou means you spoken to three or more people (plural), and ‘olua means you spoken to exactly two people (dual).

-Languages can have distinct “inclusive” and “exclusive” third-person plural pronouns.
+Languages can have distinct “inclusive” and “exclusive” first-person plural pronouns.
 If I was at George’s house with Asya and Kim, and wanted all four of us to shop, I’d tell George, “We should go to the store.”
 If I wanted to shop with Asya and Kim but thought George should stay home, I’d also tell George, “We should go to the store.”
 In Indonesian (which I speak), I’d use the inclusive pronoun kita in the first instance but the exclusive pronoun kami in the second.

 Informal versus formal status is sometimes marked on personal pronouns, like tu/vous in French, or du/Sie in German.
 In English, we can mark social status with words like “Sir” or “Madam,” but we can also avoid it with you: If you met a celebrity, you would say, “Nice to meet you,” using the same pronoun as when telling a child, “I love you.”

 None of these three examples of personal pronoun features are universal; English works fine without them.

 History plays a role.
 In English, there used to be a distinction between thou and you as singular versus plural pronouns.
 Through a historical process, you additionally became honorific, and thou came to imply lower status: Challenges to class hierarchy led to the loss of thou (save a few specialized uses).
 You replaced thou as the singular second-person pronoun while keeping its plural meaning: That’s why we use a plural verb even when telling one person, “You are late”—not “You is late.”